Vehicles Affected: Approximately 25,000 model-year 2019 Mazda3 hatchbacks and sedans

-What Owners Should Do: Mazda will begin notifying owners Aug.
-30. Owners can call the automaker at 800-222-5500, the National Highway Traffic Safety Administration’s vehicle-safety hotline at 888-327-4236 or visit its website to check their vehicle identification number and learn more.
+What Owners Should Do: Mazda will begin notifying owners no later than Aug 6.
+Owners can call the automaker at 800-222-5500, the National Highway Traffic Safety Administration’s vehicle-safety hotline at 888-327-4236 or visit its website to check their vehicle identification number and learn more.

 Need to Find a Dealer for Service?
 Go to Cars.com Service & Repair to find your local dealer.
 To check for other recalls, and to schedule a free recall repair at your local dealership, click here: Mazda3

 More From Cars.com:

 - Recall Basics: Everything You Need to Know